qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    Project Elevation tab

-* :guilabel:`Vertical Reference System`: If the CRS of your project is compound one (including a Z dimension),
-* :guilabel:`Vertical Reference System`: If the CRS of your project is compound one (including a Z dimension), then the vertical CRS for the project will be the vertical component of the project CRS.
+* :guilabel:`Vertical Reference System`: If the CRS of your project is compound one (including a Z dimension), then the vertical CRS used for the project will be the vertical component of the project CRS.
   If your project CRS is horizontal, then you can select a specific vertical CRS by clicking on the |setProjection| :sup:`Select CRS`.
 * :guilabel:`Elevation Range`: helps you define the :guilabel:`Lower` and :guilabel:`Upper` limits
   for the elevation controller in the project.